OctopusDeploy/blog/blog/2021-10/jenkins-azure/index.md

 In your Octopus instance, add a Production environment by going to **{{Infrastructure, Environments, Add Environment}}**

 Go to **{{Infrastructure, Deployment Targets}}** and add an Azure Web App.
-Assign the Production environment and set a role (eg. azure) for the target.
+Assign the Production environment and set a role (for example, azure) for the target.
 Choose the Azure account set up earlier and select your Azure Web application.
 Click **SAVE**.

 Create a project by going to **{{Projects, Add Project}}**